All About E-Mail at UVM

-If you need to access University Email from a mobile device such as a Blackberry, iPhone, or Windows Mobile device, please see our separate pages on Mobile Device Support.
+If you need to access University Email from a mobile device such as an Android, iPhone, or Windows phone or tablet, please see our separate pages on Mobile Device Support.

-A number of other Email clients have been supported at the University in the past.
-Information on the use of these clients may be available here.
+- A number of other Email clients have been supported at the University in the past.
+Information on some of these clients may be available here.

-- Spam Management: Allows you to configure thresholds for and handling of messsages thought to be unsolicited bulk email (more commonly known as SPAM).
+- Spam Management: Allows you to configure thresholds for and handling of messsages thought to be unsolicited bulk email (more commonly known as Junk or Spam).